emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 current working directory, like moving from `MJ/Documents` up to `MJ`, you type `cd ..`. `..` just means “up one level”.

-<script id="asciicast-ZBgAUybHJYkbt3N2cXs1UJGCo" src="https://asciinema.org/a/ZBgAUybHJYkbt3N2cXs1UJGCo.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-ZBgAUybHJYkbt3N2cXs1UJGCo" src="https://asciinema.org/a/ZBgAUybHJYkbt3N2cXs1UJGCo.js" async data-autoplay="true"></script>

 We will be using `cd` and `ls` a ton, and we’ll introduce other commands as we need them.